D.K. Metcalf Player Prop Bets for NFL Week 14 | Seattle vs. Houston 12/12/2021

 Matchup vs. Houston

-- The Texans have the NFL's 15th-ranked pass defense this season, giving up 250.0 yards per game through the air.
+- The 250.0 passing yards the Texans allow per game makes them the NFL's 15th-ranked pass defense this season.

 - The Texans have surrendered 18 touchdowns through the air (1.5 per game).
 They are 13th in the league in that category.